zeevgoshen/1_Angular_Delievary_Booking/Readme.txt

 Readme
 ------

 todos:
 1) move te Phone validator to a separate component

 2) have the order form re-use twice the same component (get_package client component) to be reused by the sender and the receiver, since they have the same fields)

-3) display the times separated, in the Schedule drop down list.
+3) Format the available times in Delivery-time drop down.

-4) use the store/cookie service to avoid uneccesary api calls

-5) Price calculation
+4) Price calculation

 5) Submit